caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

-For various reasons a company might choose polyglot SOA as an enterprise strategy, but the Uniform Interface constraint of Hyperobjects requires that each of these services meet the Interactive Intents, Dynamic Query, Universal Hypermedia Events, and Event-Time constraints.
+For various reasons a company might choose polyglot SOA as an enterprise strategy, but the Uniform Interface constraint of Hyperobjects requires that each of these services meet the Interactive Intents, Interactive Query, Universal Hypermedia Events, and Event-Time constraints.
 These constraints collectively entail specific interaction and metdata semantics described later.